The views expressed by the host on this program, now documented to be almost always right 98.7% of the time.

 That's a big misnomer.

-I'm not nitpicking you here, but when somebody says something that gets me on a on a on a roll here, and I could go on a roll in this.
+I'm not nitpicking you here, but when somebody says something that gets me on a roll here, and I could go on a roll in this, wars are not fought for peace.

-Um and but at the same time, uh most wars are fought uh for legitimate reasons.
+But at the same time, most wars are fought for legitimate reasons.

 Granted.

-But is that I mean, even still, though, is that not still the ultimate objective of the you get your uh you know, your the enemy to concede to you theoretically you you're looking to establish some element of peace in their surrender.
+But is that, I mean, even still, though, is that not still the ultimate objective of you get your, you know, the enemy to concede to you, theoretically, you're looking to establish some element of peace in their surrender.

-Whenever the Soviet Union engaged in military activity or any of some of the some dictator oppressor nations, they're they're not they don't want peace.
+Whenever the Soviet Union engaged in military activity or any of some dictator oppressor nations, they don't want peace.

 They want havoc.

-They're not they're not going after people threatening them, they're going after people to dominate them and put them into control and tyranny and so forth.
+They're going after people to dominate them and put them under control and tyranny and so forth.

-Well, granted, that's why the disclosing of my personal demographic of God fearing dittoes on this, because the God fearing approach to war is in order to basically to wipe out the bad guys in order to maintain or establish peace.
+Well, granted, that's why disclosing my personal demographic of God-fearing dittos on this, because a God-fearing approach to war is in order to basically wipe out the bad guys in order to maintain or establish peace.

-Well, then you got to start defining peace.
+Well, then you've got to start defining peace.

-I mean, and and it that's that's not as easy as you might think.
+I mean, and that's not as easy as you might think.

-It I mean, it might have a very succinct dictionary definition, but it's elusive.
+It might have a very succinct dictionary definition, but it's elusive.

-Uh and that's why I kind of recoil with a peace movement and uh the diet for peace, uh, the global peace march for global nuclear disarmament.
+And that's why I kind of recoil with a peace movement and the diet for peace, the global peace march for global nuclear disarmament.

-I mean, in the right in the wrong mouths, peace means the exact opposite.
+I mean, in the wrong mouths, peace means the exact opposite.

 Peace means tyranny.

-You know, the the the uh in the right mouth, peace uh uh means tranquility and lack of fear with the presence of justice.
+You know, in the right mouth, peace means tranquility and lack of fear with the presence of justice.

-I mean, there's any number of ways that you can that you can you can define peace, and not all of them are good.
+I mean, there's any number of ways that you can define peace, and not all of them are good.

 I mean, the peace activists in this country are seeking the defeat of the United States as it exists.

-The peace activists in this country sidle up to people like Fidel Castro, and they get goo over lunatics uh like uh Ahmadinezad and Hugo Chavez.
+The peace activists in this country sidle up to people like Fidel Castro, and they get goo-goo over lunatics like Akhmadinezad and Hugo Chavez.

 And of course, that makes them good people.

-You fight wars to to to uh either stop attacks on yourself uh uh to liberate people who are being oppressed.
+You fight wars to either stop attacks on yourself to liberate people who are being oppressed.

-Now the end result uh is what you're talking about.
+Now, the end result is what you're talking about.

-You can you can't arrive at at uh at a at a peaceful conclusion uh if if the right side wins.
+You can arrive at a peaceful conclusion if the right side wins.

 World War II was fought to stop the Germans.

-Uh World War II, we should have completed it and stopped the Russians, too, but that's you know, George Patton got suspended for that, so we won't go there.
+World War II, we should have completed and stopped the Russians, too, but that's, you know, George Patton got suspended for that, so we won't go there.

-Mr. Limbaugh conservative Christian dittoes to you, sir.
+Hello, Mr. Limbaugh, Conservative Christian Dittos to you, sir.

 Thank you, sir.

-But to the point, um, you're asking, or I keep getting the impression that you're asking why the A people aren't showing up, Striate and things like that.
+But to the point, you're asking, or I keep getting the impression that you're asking why the A people aren't showing up, Streisett and things like that.

 Because I think that they know that Al Gore is going to be announcing himself as president or running for president.